FunkyE9th/Test/docs/BL654DongleLED.md

    - Connect dongle to the PC

      Make sure the dongle is in bootloader mode by pressing the reset button on the dongle.
-If in bootloader mode, you should  see the LED fade in and out slowly.
+In bootloader mode, you should  see the LED fade in and out slowly.

      ![ResetButton](../images/dongle/ResetButton.PNG)